REVIEW: The Umbrella Academy

 In a timeline vaguely similar to our own, an eccentric millionaire adopts 9 children born under unusual circumstances.
 Over the course of their childhood, he harshly trains them in the ways of a superhero group.
 This process makes them famous, highly skilled, and deeply traumatized.
 20 years later the family is unhappily brought back together for their father’s funeral…and the world's greatest threat looms unknowingly over their heads.
 Will they be able to circumvent the circumstances of their pasts?
 Or will time traveling assassins ultimately win the day and ensure the coming apocalypse?

 Across the board the characters are expertly written, likable, and well acted.
 Robert Sheehan as Klaus, Aidan Gallagher as Number 5, and Mary J. Blige as Cha-cha are amazing performers and command every scene they're in.
-I guarantee you'll be seeing them everywhere after this.
+I guarantee you'll be seeing them everywhere.
 I mean, Mary J. Blige is already a superstar…but you know what I’m saying.

 Disney better be ready for one heck of a fight.